pla10/Shelfino_ROS2/projects/README.md

 In any case, for the delivery you will have to provide an archive containing the code.
 Obviously no pre-compiled files nor executable will be taken into consideration.

-You should send the archive and the pdf to me as an email and wait for my ACK on the reception of the email.
+You should send the archive and the pdf to both Prof. Palopoli and me in an email and wait for my ACK on the reception of the email.
 Also, in the email you should state the group components, and a name for the group (if you have chosen one).

 # Other useful information

 - You can use any C++ standard from C++14 and above.
 Mind though that the last standard for which ROS2 has complete support is C++17, while for above stanrdard there may be problems when compiling.
-- AFAIC, using Nav2 FollowPath is the best course of actions.
+- AFAIK, using Nav2 FollowPath is the best course of actions.
 In this case, you should create your path using Dubins, split it in segments with the same lengths and then make a request to the Nav2 FollowPat action server to follow the points that you passed.
 The only part of this that is implemented is the Nav2 FollowPath server, but both the Dubins planner and the action client must be coded by you.

 # TODOs on my end

 - As you may see by looking at the repository, the evader package is still empty.
 It will be updated during the week.
 - Some files are still missing their documentation.
 I'll see to udpate them as soon as I can .
 - I'm aware that some of you have asked me to create a server for running Gazebo remotely, but it's not a simple task.
 Just know that I'll look into this as soon as I have the means.
-- Fixing the robots.
-I hoped it would have taken less time, but at this point I hope to be able to fix them for end of December so that you can test your code on them by January.
-I'll keep you updated.

 # P.S.